antivirus786/RiasBot/Terms.md

-# Rias Terms Of Services
+# RiasBot Terms Of Services
 Last Updated: June 24 2024

 # Agreement to Terms